snap-automation/tiaportal-mcp/docs/error-model.md

   - `ResponseExportBlocks`: `Items` (exported), `Inconsistent` (skipped)
   - `ResponseExportTypes`: `Items` (exported), `Inconsistent` (skipped)
 - `Meta` contains counts for totals, exported, and inconsistent.

+## Formatting

+- Portal-layer C# files and their unit tests must retain Windows CRLF line endings to avoid newline parsing faults during deploy scripts.
+- Markdown docs in this repo should also use CRLF and UTF-8 with BOM when committed from Windows to prevent the "UTF-8 signature" warnings the tooling flags.